Yashraj347/admin2/README.md

-#This is my Local Repo
+# his is my Local Repo